kvarak/dnd/docs/_Classes/warlock.md

 - #### Mechanic Vigor
     *After using this ability your skin visibly and physically toughens, being more metallic than mortal skin.*

     You can toughen your skin as an action, gaining a base AC equal to 10 + your Dexterity modifier + your Intelligence modifier.
 Your skin returns to normal after a short rest unless you dismiss this ability early.
-In addition, while active you can gain 1d4+4 temporary hit points at will as an action.
+In addition, while active you can gain 1d4+4 temporary hit points at will as an ***action***.

 - #### Seal of Primus
     *Prerequisite: Pact of the Talisman feature*

     Your talisman can be placed on any entryway as an ***action***, casting the *arcane lock* spell without expending a spell slot or material components.
-It can also be placed on any mechanism smaller than a 10 foot cube, such as a lever or set of gears, which will cause it to seize up and jam instead of lock.
+It can also be placed on any mechanism smaller than a 10 ft cube, such as a lever or set of gears, which will cause it to seize up and jam instead of lock.
 While the object is under this spell you can open, close, activate or deactivate it as a ***bonus action*** as long as you are on the same plane of existence and the object wasn't initially locked or disabled.

     This spell will end if the lock is dispelled, if the talisman is removed from the target object, or if it is used to cast another spell.
 Once you use this feature, you can't use it again until you finish a long rest.